Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 Philadelphia Higher Education Network for Neighborhood Development

-PHENND is a consortium of over 30 colleges and universities in the greater Philadelphia area that works to develop mutually beneficial, sustained, and democratic community-based service-learning partnerships.
-It activitely seeks to revitalize local communities and schools and foster civic responsibility among the region’s colleges and universities.
+PHENND is a a network of over 25 colleges and universities that strengthens service-learning, civic engagement, and community partnership in Philadelphia, connecting academics with community involvement.
+The consortium actively seeks to revitalize local communities and schools and foster civic responsibility among the region’s colleges and universities.

-Philadelphia Regional Noyce Partnership aims to build lasting synergies among the Noyce programs in the greater Philadelphia region that will strengthen all aspects of the STEM teacher pipeline: recruitment, pre-service preparation, induction, and ongoing development and growth throughout a teacher’s career, in ways that no individual institution would be able to achieve alone.
+Philadelphia Regional Institutes for STEM Educators (PRISE) aims to build lasting synergies within the greater Philadelphia region that strengthen all aspects of the STEM teacher pipeline: recruitment, pre-service preparation, induction, and ongoing growth throughout a teacher’s career.

 The Philadelphia Zoo